vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - `market.liquidity.priceRange` (decimal) - this is a percentage price move (e.g. `0.05 = 5%`) from `mid_price` during continuous trading or indicative uncrossing price during auctions.
 This is set / can be modified as part of [market proposal](0028-GOVE-governance.md) / market change proposal.

 - `market.liquidity.committmentMinTimeFraction` (decimal) —  minimum fraction of time LPs must spend "on the book" providing their committed liquidity.
+This is a decimal number in the interval $[0,1]$ i.e. both limits included.
+When set to $0$ the SLA mechanics are switched off for the market entirely.

 - `market.liquidity.providers.fee.calculationTimeStep` (time period e.g. `12h` or `7d`) controls how often LP the quality of liquidity supplied by the LPs is evaluated and fees arising from that period are earmarked for specific parties.